-A medical certificate may be required when permitted under WAC 296-128-660; to assist the Employer in protecting employees from returning to work too soon following an illness or injury; or to protect fellow employees or clients from contagious illness.
+Section 9.2.
+Return to work.
+A verifying medical statement may be required when permitted under WAC 296-128-660; to assist the City in protecting employees from returning to work too soon following an illness or injury; or to protect fellow employees or clients from contagious illness.